Content Strategy Guide: How to Build One That Actually Works

 4. Document repeatable processes to eliminate bottlenecks

+Content success builds like compound interest—slowly at first, then dramatically over time.
 This goes against our culture's obsession with viral hits and overnight success.
 While a viral piece might temporarily spike your traffic, real growth comes from consistent, strategic content over time.

 The compound approach: